T-W-S/browser_plugin_dns_lookup/README.md

 ## How2

-### The browser extension consist of at least these files.
-Create a folder download the following files to the new folder:
+### The browser extension consist of at least the following files.
+Create a folder download the below mentioned files to the new folder:

 - manifest.json:
 The manifest file that describes your extension to the browser.